REWILD-FIRE/rewild_fire_website/content/authors/Rossi/index.md

 # Organizations/Affiliations
 organizations:
-  - name: Department of Agricultural and Environmental Sciences - Production, Landscape, Agroenergy, University of Milan, Italy
+  - name: Department of Agricultural and Environmental Sciences, University of Milan, Italy
     url: ''

 # Short bio (displayed in user profile at end of posts)